aws-samples/eks-workshop-v2/website/docs/fundamentals/managed-node-groups/spot/index.md

 Amazon EKS managed node groups with Spot capacity enhances the managed node group experience with ease to provision and manage EC2 Spot Instances.
 EKS managed node groups launch an EC2 Auto Scaling group with Spot best practices and handle Spot Instance interruptions automatically.
 This enables you to take advantage of the steep savings that Spot Instances provide for your interruption tolerant containerized applications.
 In addition, EKS managed node groups with Spot capacity have the following advantages:

-* Allocation strategy to provision Spot capacity is set to Capacity Optimized to ensure that Spot nodes are provisioned in the optimal Spot capacity pools.
+* The allocation strategy to provision Spot capacity is set to "capacity-optimized" to ensure that your Spot nodes are provisioned in the optimal Spot capacity pools.
+To increase the number of Spot capacity pools available for allocating capacity from, configure a managed node group to use multiple instance types.
 * Specify multiple instance types during managed node groups creation, to increase the number of Spot capacity pools available for allocating capacity.
 * Nodes provisioned under managed node groups with Spot capacity are automatically tagged with capacity type: `eks.amazonaws.com/capacityType: SPOT`.
 You can use this label to schedule fault tolerant applications on Spot nodes.
 * Amazon EC2 Spot Capacity Rebalancing enabled to ensure Amazon EKS can gracefully drain and rebalance your Spot nodes to minimize application disruption when a Spot node is at elevated risk of interruption.

-Let’s get started by listing all of the nodegroups in our existing EKS Cluster, The `kubectl get nodes` command can be used to list the nodes in your Kubernetes cluster.
-To include additional labels such as `eks.amazonaws.com/capacityType` and `eks.amazonaws.com/nodegroup` in the output, you can use <b>“-L, —label-columns”</b> as additional attributes
+Let’s get started by listing all of the nodes in our existing EKS Cluster.
+The `kubectl get nodes` command can be used to list the nodes in your Kubernetes cluster.
+To include additional labels such as `eks.amazonaws.com/capacityType` and `eks.amazonaws.com/nodegroup`,  You can use <b>“-L, —label-columns”</b>.

+The following output provides a list of available nodes that are exclusively on-demand instances.

 ```bash
 $ kubectl get nodes -L eks.amazonaws.com/capacityType,eks.amazonaws.com/nodegroup